Deploying fully distributed vRealize Automation IaaS components – Part 2: Database, Web and Manager services

 Now that the prerequisites for the IaaS layer have been completed, it’s time to move on to the actual installation of the IaaS components, starting with the database.
 We then move onto the first Web server, which also imports the ModelManagerData configuration to the database, populating the database with all of the info the IaaS layer needs out of the box.
 We then install the second Web server before moving on to the active Manager server.

+This is the first article in a series about how to build-out a simple vCAC 6 installation to a distributed model.
 Simple vCAC deployment In a simple installation you have the Identity Appliance, the vCAC appliance (which includes a vPostgres DB and vCenter Orchestrator instance) and an IaaS server.
 The distributed model still has a single Identity Appliance but clusters 2 or more vCAC appliances behind a load balancer, backed by a separate vPostgres database appliance.